zemdenalex/NeuroBoost/docs/ROADMAP.md

 - **v0.4.6 – Export & Sharing.** Finish the export pipeline (zip of Markdown files) and allow simple sharing of routines or task templates.
 Keep export idempotent and dry‑run by default.

+ - **v0.4.7 – Feedback & Backlog.**  Implement user‑facing bug report and feature suggestion forms on all pages and the bot, backed by a `Feedback` table and internal API.
+Automate issue creation from the backlog and triage processes.
+Ensure logs are anonymized and stored securely.
+This lays the foundation for continuous improvement as more users come onboard.

 ## v0.5.x – Authentication & Multi‑User
 Add Telegram‑based authentication and basic user isolation.
 Deploy early Windows/Android shells and finalize server and TLS configuration.